-- Theorem: $\phi$ is a tautology iff $\neg \phi$ is unsatisfiable. - Each line in the truth table of a formula corresponds to a valuation. - We can use truth tables to determine whether or not formulae are tautologies. - If every line in the truth table has value $\mathbf{T}$ , the the formula is a tautology. - Also use truth-tables to determine whether or not formulae are consistent.
+- Theorem: $\phi$ is a tautology iff $\neg \phi$ is unsatisfiable. - Now, each line in the truth table of a formula corresponds to a valuation. - So, we can use truth tables to determine whether or not formulae are tautologies. - If every line in the truth table has value T, the the formula is a tautology. - Also use truth-tables to determine whether or not formulae are consistent.

-• To check for consistency, we just need to find one valuation that satisfies the formula.

-• If this turns out to be the first line in the truth-table, we can stop looking immediately!
-We have a certificate of satisfiability.

-• To check for validity, we need to examine every line of the truth-table.

-No short cuts.
+- To check for consistency, we just need to find one valuation that satisfies the formula. - If this turns out to be the first line in the truth-table, we can stop looking immediately: we have a certificate of satisfiability. - To check for validity, we need to examine every line of the truth-table.
+No short cuts. - The lesson?
+Checking satisfiability is easier than checking validity.

-• The lesson?

-• Checking satisfiability is easier than checking validity.

-Syntax

-• We have already informally introduced propositional logic; we now define it formally.

-• To define the syntax, we must consider what symbols can appear in formulae, and the rules governing how these symbols may be put together to make acceptable formulae.

-• Definition: Propositional logic contains the following symbols:

-I.A set of primitive propositions, $\Phi = \{p, q, r \dots\}$ .

-2. The unary logical connective ' $\neg$ ' (not), and binary logical connective ' $\lor$ ' (or).
-(We will see about the others shortly.)

-3. The punctuation symbols ')' and '('.